aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 web3.eth.isSyncing([callback])
 ```

-Checks if the node is currently syncing and returns either a syncing object, or `false`.
+Checks if the node is currently syncing and returns either a syncing object or `false`.

 ### Returns

-`Promise` returns `Object|Boolean` - A sync object when the node is currently syncing or `false`:
+`Promise` returns `Object|Boolean` - Async object when the node is currently syncing or `false`:

 - `startingBlock` - `Number`: The block number where the sync started.
-- `currentBlock` - `Number`: The block number where at which block the node currently synced to already.
+- `currentBlock` - `Number`: The block number that the node is currently synced to.
 - `highestBlock` - `Number`: The estimated block number to sync to.
 - `knownStates` - `Number`: The estimated states to download
 - `pulledStates` - `Number`: The already downloaded states